brotherbigbao/php5-namespace-bug-report/README.md

 Under php5

-In a directory, when use a class, if the directory has a same class name（not include namespace pre）, will trigger a error.
+In a directory, when use a class, if the directory has a same class name（not include namespace pre） and has been included before, will trigger a error.

 PHP7 is ok!